Quarantined Missouri counties

 Where EAB has been found

 The first detection of EAB in Missouri was at the U.S. Army Corps of Engineers' Greenville Recreation Area in Wayne County.
 On Sept.
 3, 2008, the U.S. Department of Agriculture (USDA) and the Missouri Department of Agriculture placed Wayne County, Mo., under quarantine for articles related to emerald ash borer (Agrilus planipennis) until further notice.
-During the summer of 2012, the emerald ash borer was detected in the Missouri counties of Madison, Platte and Reynolds.
-As a result, the counties of Carter, Clay, Iron, Madison, Platte, Reynolds, Shannon and Wayne and currently under state and federal quarantine.
+In 2013 all 114 Missouri counties and the City of St. Louis are under quarantine to prevent the accidental spread of the beetle.